 - The term "unclean" could also be translated as "not clean" or "unfit in God's eyes" or "physically unclean" or "defiled." - When referring to a demon as an unclean spirit, "unclean" could be translated as "evil" or "defiled." - The translation of this term should allow for spiritual uncleanness.
 It should be able to refer to anything that God declared as unfit for touching, eating, or sacrifice.

-(See also: clean, cleanse, defile, be defiled, demon, evil spirit, unclean spirit, holy, holiness, sacrifice, offering, unholy)
+(See also: clean, defile, demon, holy, sacrifice, unholy)